Martin Luther King’s 1st “I Have a Dream” speech

 Barber said this newly available recording of King's earlier speech - urging blacks to focus on voting rights and peacefully but forcefully push for change - is just as inspiring today.

 "Make no mistake.
-This kind of oratory is dangerous," Barber said, "especially for those who want to go back, especially for those who want the status quo because this kind of oratory can loose the captive and set people free to stand up and fight for their own freedom."
+This kind of speech-making is dangerous," Barber said.
+"Especially for those who want to go back.
+Especially for those who want the status quo because this kind of speech-making can loose the captive and set people free to stand up and fight for their own freedom."

 CRITICAL THINKING QUESTION